hzhongmj/comfy-table/README.md

 **BUT** if you enable this feature, you opt-in for breaking changes on minor/patch versions.
 Meaning, you have to update crossterm whenever you update comfy-table and you **cannot** update crossterm until comfy-table released a new version with that crossterm version.

+### `smart_padding` (disabled)

+This flag enables support for smart padding.
+If there is only one whitespace (border) between any of the adjacent cells of two columns, we automatically add one more whitespace between the two columns:

+- If the left column is left or center aligned, we add it to the end of the text in the left column.
+- If the left column is right aligned, and the right is not left aligned, we add it to the beginning of the text in the right column.
+- If the left column is right aligned and the right column is left aligned, do nothing.

+This feature is only applied when:

+- the table has dynamic arrangement
+- the columns have no existing padding
+- the vertical border line is a whitespace
+- the table has not taken the full terminal width

+The purpose of this feature is to improve readability when tables get too crowded.

 ## Contributing

 Comfy-table's main focus is on being minimalistic and reliable.